raini-dev/raini/README.md

 First, we would like to outline what we mean by "a workshop".
 We define workshop as follows:

-> Workshop is a relatively small single- or multistep educational program designed to teach group of people theory and practice on a specific topic, including techniques or ideas, which they can then use in their work or daily lives.
+> Workshop is a relatively small single- or multistep educational program designed to teach a group of people theory and practice on a specific topic, including techniques or ideas, which they can then use in their work or daily lives.

-Unlike mentoring programs, workshops aim at teaching a group of people at once.
+- Unlike _mentoring programs_, workshops aim at teaching a group of people at once.
 If a workshop is held offline, the groups are rather small (10-25 people) so that everyone has a chance to be heared and paid attention to.
 Online workshops accomodate far more people (actually, infinite amount of people) at a price of shortened attendee feedback.
 But that's what online format always does to us.

-Unlike courses and training in general, workshops do not aim at covering everything.
+- Unlike _courses and trainings_, workshops do not aim at covering everything.
 Instead, we build small and effective educational programs that can be composed into courses and reused in many places.

-Unlike meetups and tech talks, workshops provide a comfortable time span and environment for covering topics deeper and encourage discussion rather than teaching through listening.
+- Unlike _meetups and tech talks_, workshops provide a comfortable time span and environment for covering topics deeper and encourage discussion rather than teaching through listening.

+Thus, we see workshops as an effective (and heavily underestimated) way to create good educational programs.

 ## Goals